Smelly little Squash Bugs can ruin fruit and vegetable plants and their ability to survive winters make them a chronic pest.

 Females lay hoards of eggs under leaves of plants they drink from.
-The brown metallic eggs will hatch and the young powdery nymphs are green with pinkish-red legs.
-They will feed on the leaves of the plant, causing them to dry out.
+The brown metallic eggs hatch and the young, green, powdery nymphs have pinkish-red legs.
+They feed on the leaves of the plant, causing them to dry out.
 Weather permitting, one or two generations can be produced every year.

 Scientific Name: Anasa tristis

 Size (Adult; Length): 15mm to 17mm (0.59in to 0.66in)